Unleash/unleash-android-sdk/README.md

 ## Default behavior
 If you don't provide an initial state, Unleash will use the default behavior for feature toggles with unknown state.
 This means that if a feature toggle is not found in the list of toggles, it will be disabled by default.

+## Context management

+The SDK uses UnleashContext as a Kotlin data class, so contexts are compared by value (all fields are compared).
+There are now two different fetch paths and it's important to understand which one applies in each situation:

+- Scheduled polling and manual "fetch" API: `refreshTogglesWithContext` (internal fetch path) always attempts to fetch from upstream (subject to throttling and HTTP 304 handling).
+This is the path used by the scheduler so periodic polls will always check upstream for changes even when the context hasn't changed.
+- Context-change-triggered fetch: `refreshTogglesIfContextChanged` is used when the SDK is asked to update the context (`setContext` / `setContextWithTimeout`).
+That helper compares the new context to the last fetched context and will skip the network call if the values are identical.

+**Important details**:
+- `setContext` — when called after the SDK has started, the SDK will attempt a context-change-triggered fetch via `refreshTogglesIfContextChanged`.
+That helper will NOT perform a network request if the new context equals the last fetched context (prevents accidental redundant fetches when you update context with same values).
+- `setContextAsync` — updates the internal context asynchronously without forcing an immediate fetch.
+The scheduled polling path still runs independently and will call `refreshTogglesWithContext` periodically to check upstream for changes.
+- `refreshTogglesNow` / `refreshTogglesNowAsync` — these public methods force a fetch by calling `refreshToggles` and bypass the context equality check.
+They still respect throttling, so excessive forced fetches may be skipped due to throttling.

 ## Releasing